Customer Relationship Management

 Introduction to CRM

 Customer Relationship Management has been around since the 1990’s, when it simply referred to the methods you used to keep in touch with customers.
-Now it refers to the software that you use to do that, as well.
-Used to its full potential, CRM software can be so much more than a glorified address book.
+These days, a CRM software used to its full potential can be so much more than a glorified address book.

 CRM is the key to synchronising all of your external contacts, making sure that your employees have up to date information about your clients and that your clients have the best experience possible when dealing with you.